mhkeller/layercake/src/content/guide/99-helper-functions.md

 ### flatten(data: `Array`)

 Flatten an array one-level down.
 Handy for preparing data from stacked layouts whose extents can easily be calculated.
+This is equivalent to `Array.prototype.flat()` but is kept in for old versions of node that support that or other browser compatibility.

 This data: